JoseDeFreitas/CodewarsLogger/README.md

 2. Download the [.NET runtime](https://dotnet.microsoft.com/en-us/download) from the official Microsoft website (currently, the program is targeted to the version 8.0).
 3. Download the [Mozilla geckodriver](https://github.com/mozilla/geckodriver/releases) from the "Releases" tab in Mozilla's repository.
-4. Check the "firefox_directory.txt" file to see if the Firefox binary location is actually in that directory (change it if it's not the case).
+4. Check the "config.txt" file to see if the Firefox binary location is actually in that directory (change it if it's not the case; write it just after `DIRECTORY=`).
 5. With the "geckodriver.exe" file in the program's directory, run the executable.
 6. Follow the instructions prompted.
+If you're running it for the first time, choose "n", as there is not any last kata saved yet.

 You can also clone the repository to have the code in you local machine and run the program from there.
 This way it's faster for you to customise whatever you want.
 For this, use